Climate Change Adaptation

 - Climate Change Adaptation Actions Assessment and Potential Performance Measures for Built Infrastructure in the Tahoe Basin

 - Tahoe Basin Vulnerability Assessment: Economic Analysis

-Request copies of these documents.
-(Documents are unavailable on the website because of document size and accessibility obstacles).
+Request copies of these additional documents.
+(Documents are unavailable on the website because of document size and accessibility limitations).